pawnu/pawnu.github.io/README.md

 Option 1 is where delivery team treat security as an afterthought or a band-aid solution to apply after an incident happens whereas Option 2 is where a DevSecOps model has been adopted.
 That is not to say that DevSecOps will guarantee that you will never be following Option 1 as there may be "zero-day attacks" and the unexpected.

 The idea is that with DevSecOps, the overall cost to the organisation will decrease significantly with majority of vulnerabilties being identified through Option 2 rather than Option 1.
-Reducing Option 1 also means reducing the risk of data theft/loss, reputational damages, fines from regulatory bodies, etc.
+Reducing Option 1 also means reducing incidents which may lead to risk of data theft/loss, introduction of malwares & ransomwares, reputational damages, fines from regulatory bodies, etc.

 Also to consider in Option 1 is the implication that re-work may be carried out by a completely different team years down the line without as good an understanding of the original code base, as opposed to the same team in Option 2 who may find it easier to fix their own code.